Gradual convergence for Langevin dynamics on a degenerate potential

 \section{\textbf{Introduction}}

-The study of random dynamical systems and their convergence to equilibrium is one of the most studied subject in probability theory and mathematical physics with a vast literature such as equilibrium selection, slow-fast systems, random Hamiltonian systems, small noise limit, small noise asymptotics for invariant densities, sharp estimates on transit and exit times, couplings and quantitative contraction rates for Langevin dynamics, convergence to equilibrium in Fokker--Planck equations, random attractors for stochastic dissipative systems, numerical computations of geometric ergodicity, multi-scale analysis, exponential loss of memory of the initial condition, ergodicity, regularity for Lyapunov exponents, metastability, large deviations, optimal transport, etc. See for instance,~\cite{Arapostathis,BAKHTIN,BAinv,Berglund,Biswas,Bogachev,Bolley,Bovier,Eberle,FW, Giacomin,Iacobucci,Ji,Kuehn,KU,LELI,LiWang,Martinelli,Martinelli1, Monmarche, VARES, pages, Peng, SI, SV, Veretennikov, Villani}.
+The study of random dynamical systems and their convergence to equilibrium is one of the most studied subject in probability theory and mathematical physics with a vast literature such as stochastic control~\cite{Arapostathis}, slow-fast systems~\cite{Berglund}, small noise limit~\cite{BAKHTIN,FW,Martinelli,Martinelli1}, small noise asymptotics for invariant densities~\cite{BAinv,Biswas, FW,Monmarche}, sharp estimates on transit and exit times~\cite{Giacomin}, couplings and quantitative contraction rates for Langevin dynamics~\cite{Eberle,Iacobucci,Veretennikov}, convergence to equilibrium in Fokker--Planck equations~\cite{Bogachev,Bolley,Ji}, random attractors for stochastic dissipative systems~\cite{Kuehn}, numerical computations of geometric ergodicity~\cite{LELI,LiWang}, multi-scale analysis, ergodicity and exponential loss of memory of the initial condition~\cite{KU, pages,Peng}, regularity for Lyapunov exponents~\cite{SI}, metastability and large deviations~\cite{VARES, Bovier}, optimal transport~\cite{Villani}, etc.